CtrlK

 Trigger Term Quality

-Includes strong natural trigger terms users would say: 'check for drift', 'infrastructure drift detection', 'compare actual vs desired state', 'detect configuration changes', plus tool-specific terms like 'terraform plan' and 'cloudformation drift detection'.
+Includes strong natural trigger terms: 'check for drift', 'infrastructure drift detection', 'compare actual vs desired state', 'detect configuration changes', plus tool-specific terms like 'terraform plan', 'cloudformation drift detection'.
+These are phrases users would naturally say.

 3 / 3